HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Format

 ```
-   PRB <opt> GR[r], ( GR[b] )
-   PRB <opt> GR[r], ( SR[a],GR[b] )
+   PRB r, a (b)           ; opMode 4, 5, 6
+   PRB r, ofs (b)         ; opMode 8 ..
+15, 16 ..
+23, 24 ..
+31
+   PRB r, ofs (seg, b)    ; opMode 8 ..
+15, 16 ..
+23, 24 ..
+31
 ```

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : PRB    ( 0x31 ) : r         :seg  :M : 0                              : a         : b         :
+   : PRB    ( 0x1F ) : r         :M : 0   : opMode       : opArg                                   :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The PRB instruction determines whether data access at the requested privilege level stored in the general register "r" is allowed.
-If the probe operation succeeds, a value of one is returned in GR "r", otherwise a zero is returned.
+If the probe operation succeeds, a value of one is returned in "r", otherwise a zero is returned.
+See the section on operand encoding for the defined operand mode encoding.
 The "M" bit specifies whether a read or write access is requested.
 A value of zero is a read access, a value of one a read/write access.
-The "seg" field selects the segment register.
-A value of zero indicates a logical address and the the upper two bits of "b" select SR4 to SR7.
-A value of 1 to 3 select SR1 to SR3.
-If the protection ID is enabled in the processor status word, the protection ID is checked as well.
+If protection ID checking is enabled, the protection ID is checked as well.
 The instruction performs the necessary virtual to physical data translation regardless of the processor status bit for data translation.

 #### Operation

 ```
+   if ( opMode < 4 ) illegalInstructionTrap( );

+   seg <- operandAdrSeg( instr );
+   ofs <- operandAdrOfs( instr );

-   if ( ! searchDataTlbEntry( SR[ segSelect( seg, GR[b] )], GR[b], &entry )) {
+   if ( ! searchDataTlbEntry( seg, ofs, &entry )) {

       if      ((   instr.[M] ) && ( writeAccessAllowed( entry, instr.[P] )))    GR[r] <- 1;
       else if (( ! instr.[M] ) && ( readAccessAllowed( entry, instr.[P] )))     GR[r] <- 1;